Al Szolack

-"Big Al" Szolack (born 1950) is an American retired basketball player best known for his time spent on the Washington Generals, the traveling exhibition team who plays against, and always loses to, the Harlem Globetrotters.
+"Big Al" Szolack (born 1950) is an American retired basketball player best known for his time spent on the Washington Generals, a traveling exhibition team who plays against, and always loses to, the Harlem Globetrotters.
 He played for just the 1974–75 season, one in which the Generals lost all 245 contests.
 Szolack became a favorite among the Globetrotters and was selected as the "unwitting" participant in many of their predetermined entertainment plays.

 Early life and college

 Szolack was raised in Woodbury, New Jersey.
 He was described as "reed-thin" but was a "sniper" on the basketball court while playing for Woodbury High School, from which he graduated in 1968.
 His ability earned him all-conference and all-county honors, and Szolack then continued his career at Atlantic Cape Community College for two years.
 After community college, Szolack attended Glassboro State College (now called Rowan University), a then-NAIA school located in Glassboro, New Jersey.
 He was an integral player on the team, serving as one of their best substitutes off of the bench for head coach Jack Collins.
 In both seasons the team qualified for the national tournament.
 Szolack graduated from Glassboro State in the spring of 1973.